sutne-NTNU/TDAT3001-Bachelor/README.md

 > Group Project with [Sabine Seljeseth](https://github.com/seljeseth)

 Cross-platform mobile application to order pickup of waste in Norway.
-Developed with Flutter amd includes:
+Developed with Flutter and includes:

 - SMS-verification
 - User-authentication